 Day 5 – Kuala Lumpur

-It’s finally time to explore the metropolitan city of Kuala Lumpur!
+It’s finally time to explore the metropolitan city of Kuala Lumpur for 2 days!
 Not only is KL a melting pot of culture, but it’s home to the world’s tallest twin towers and super cheap shopping malls.
 And, if you’re a foodie, you’re in for a treat!

 How to get from Melaka to Kuala Lumpur?

 Take the bus from Melaka Sentral to Terminal Bersepadu Selatan in Kuala Lumpur followed by a Grab (about RM 21 or US$ 4.80) to the city center.
 The bus journey lasts for about 2-2.5 hours and prices start from US$ 3.
-Check the price and schedule on the Easybook website.
+You can click the link below to book your bus ticket.

 Petronas Twin Towers